For families that value mountain biking, the

 A Word on Weight

-On flats and downhills, the bike shines, but once the grade heads uphill, I have noticed he slows down significantly.
+On flats and downhills, the bike shines, but once the grade heads uphill, I have noticed my son slowed down significantly.
 In comparison, he can ride much longer, faster, on the lighter Prevelo Alpha Three.

 While I think the tradeoff is worthwhile for families that do serious mountain biking and tackle technical trails, if your child is only riding rail trails or green tame dirt paths, they might be better off on a lighter weight bike without all the extras that add heft.